VegaDeftwing/OpGuidesHugoSrc/content/Engineering/7-codeintro.md

 b = 1
 c = 1

-if a == b:
+if a == b:    # Why are there two equal signs here?
     c = a-3

 if c < 0:
     print('hello')
 ```

 you should notice a few weird things here though, namely, on line 5 we used two equal signs to check equality.
-This is the case in most programming languages because a single equal sign, like is used on the first two lines, is used for assignment that is assigning the value of `a` to 1 and `b` to 1 or as on line 6 assigning the value of `( a - 3 )` to `c`, because we've already used a single equal sign for assignment, two equal signs is used for checking equality.
+This is the case in most programming languages because a single equal sign, like is used on the first two lines, is used for assignment that is assigning the value of `a` to 1 and `b` to 1 or as on line 6 assigning the value of `( a - 3 )` to `c`, because we've already used a single equal sign for assignment, two equal signs is used for checking that two things are actual equal.
+That is, one equal sign *sets* things to be equal, two *checks* that they are equal.

-If you follow the logic here, `a` and `b` are both 1, so line 4 checks that to be true, so line 5 does happen.
-Now  c which previously was equal to 1 is now equal to a-3, where a is 1, so c becomes -2. on line 8 we check if c is less than 0, and it is so we print the word 'hello'.
+If you follow the logic here, `a` and `b` are both 1, so line 5 checks that to be true, so line 6 does happen.
+Now 'c' which previously held the value '1' is now equal to 'a-3', where 'a' is '1', so 'c' becomes '-2'. on line 8 we check if 'c' is less than '0', and because it is we print the word 'hello'.
 Here, you'll notice 'hello' is in quotes.
 This is because if it were not, that is if it were `print(hello)` it would try to print the value of the variable 'hello' which since hello isn't defined, wouldn't work.
 Let's try this in the Python interpreter.
 You can find install instructions for your operating system here: https://www.python.org/downloads/.
 If you're on Linux simply type `python` into the terminal.

 With the Python interpreter open try without quotes: